programble/configru/README.md

 #### Cascading Loading

 This method loads every file that exists in reverse order.
 Files listed first overwrite the values from files listed later.
+(Files are listed in high to low cascade priority)

 ```ruby
 Configru.load do